What Does Home Insurance Cover?

 - Keep Up With Maintenance

-Insurance companies would rather pay as little as possible to repair damage, so early detection and prevention is key.
+Insurance companies would rather pay as little as possible to repair the damage, so early detection and prevention is key.
 One very important thing to keep an eye on is your water bill.
 “If you notice an unusual spike or trend upward (and it’s not just because it’s 100 degrees outside, and you’re watering your lawn more), you could have a leak somewhere.
-Finding the source early could save you from dealing with a bigger headache when a major pipe bursts.
+Finding the source early could save you from dealing with a bigger headache when a major pipe burst.

 - Multi-Policy Discount